 There is no need to code interactivity.
 Your graphic content is automatically responsive to tap, swipe, pinch and other common touch screen gestures.
 Plus we've added our own additional gesture library, giving you even more freedom to express yourself.
 It's easy and intuitive.

 Heavy Adobe Photoshop user?
 Working closely with a graphic design team?
-Intuiface automatically imports Photoshop psd files, converting all labeled layers and groups into png images immediately available for use.
-Reimport is smart enough to old capture changes.
+Intuiface automatically imports Photoshop psd files, converting all tagged layers and groups into png images immediately available for use.
+Reimport is smart enough to only import those layers/groups that have changed.

 Unlimited control over the z-axis - that is, the stacking of visual content in and out of the screen.
 Plus, with experience layers, you can create "master layers" that are optionally visible across all scenes and always onscreen during scene to scene navigation.